 Resistance – Carrying the shopping and doing housework will make your muscles stronger.
 You could also lift weights in the gym, but make sure you start gently and build up slowly.

 Balance – Activities such as yoga or tai chi will strengthen the muscles that help you balance.
 Even simple activities like standing on one leg can help too.

 Once you’ve got yourself into a routine, try to stick to it and build on your progress slowly over time.
-If things start to get a little boring, you can always mix things up a bit or introduce a new activity.
+If things start to feel a little repetitive, you can always mix things up a bit or introduce a new activity.

 Although it’s good to have a long term goal that you can strive to achieve, aiming to do something like a long distance run or swim might seem impossible now.
-If you start by walking to the end of your street, then into town or for an increasingly longer time, you will probably be surprised by how you can push yourself each time.
+If you start by walking to the end of your street, then into town or to another nearby area, or simply walk for longer, you might be surprised by how you much can push yourself each time.

 The Anthony Nolan My Transplant Tracker app can help you set exercise goals each week so you can track your progress over time.

 When it's not safe to exercise

 In general, if you are recovering well, it’s safe to do light or moderate exercise.
 There could be times, especially in your early recovery, when your blood counts are very low.
 It’s probably best to not exercise during this time, but your physiotherapist, or another member of your medical team, will be able to give you specific advice.

 Exercise should also be avoided if you start to feel unwell in any way.
 Possible signs of illness or an infection include: